 And it’s really thoughtful to see friends who went to see me and actually waited until the end of my shift.
-We went to our favourite after work destination for some damn cold beers maybe for the last time (at least for me) and that’s when I realized, no more cold brew malt when I get sad, no more nitro cold brew when I needed an instant caffeine fix.
-No more getting instant crush in between shift and the thing that I will totally miss the most is no more spending the whole 10 hour shift with these baristas.
-It was real great!
+We went to our favorite after-work destination for some damn cold beers maybe for the last time (at least for me) and that’s when I realized, no more cold brew malt when I get sad, no more nitro cold brew when I needed an instant caffeine fix.
+No more getting instant crush in between shift and the thing that I will totally miss the most is no more spending the whole 10-hour shift with these baristas.
+It was really great!
 But maybe I already did my purpose there and it’s time to move forward.

 See you at the window!

 PS shoutout to Jan Karrol Dizon and Bianca Ngangabu Angeles for forcing me to put a write up about their names!
 Haha, I will soon write about you if you collab with me.

 (Thank you Zen for the time!
 For the socks as well.
 Emman, for driving me and for giving me advice about Bali.
 Reign, bakeks!
 Thanks for the Macadamia cookie and for the pack of cigar!

 I won’t write everything here but so so so many people I’m gonna miss.